LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### The dialogs in my custom bots end with Close Conversation (LP_CLOSECONVERSATION).
 Do I need to change this?

 Yes, you'll need to update the custom bots to use Close Dialog (LP_CLOSEDIALOG) instead.
 [Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) allows a post-conversation survey to be triggered, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.

-#### I'm an existing Bot Studio user.
-How do I migrate to using Conversation Builder to create and manage survey bots?

-If you're an existing Bot Studio user with post-conversation survey bots built in Bot Studio, the Post-Conversation Survey Bots feature is enabled in Conversation Builder by default.

-Be aware that bots in Bot Studio and Conversation Builder cannot run side by side.
-You'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.

-LivePerson recommends the following workflow:

-1. In Conversation Builder, manually recreate your survey bots.
-(If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
-2. Test the survey bots.
-3. Release the new survey bots to your Production environment.
-4. Request that LivePerson switch your brand from triggering surveys from Bot Studio to triggering surveys from Conversation Builder in actual conversations.

-{: .important}
-While you're completing steps 1 - 3, you can continue to use Bot Studio.
-Once you complete step 4, you can no longer use Bot Studio.
-Step 4 is irreversible.
-Once you are switched over to triggering surveys from Conversation Builder in actual conversations, this cannot be reversed.